Summer's here! Seven brilliant beach walks

 Boden Boo near Glasgow

-You’ll find this riverside beach just outside Glasgow, and it’s the perfect place for a family picnic.
-Many people use Boden Boo to get fit, so join their ranks and go for a bracing walk along the beach.
+You’ll find this small riverside beach just outside Glasgow, under the shadow of the Erskine Bridge.
+Locals use Boden Boo to get fit, so why not join their ranks and go for a bracing walk or a run along the beach?

 Rowardennan in Queen Elizabeth Forest Park

-Those banks of Loch Lomond aren’t called bonny for nothing.
-There’s a small beach where you can take in the incredible views of Ben Lomond, and afterwards take the lochside Ben Lomond Memorial Trail to an impressive viewpoint.
+Those banks of Loch Lomond aren’t called bonny for nothing!
+This is a small beach where you can take in the incredible views of Ben Lomond, and afterwards take the lochside Ben Lomond Memorial Trail to an impressive viewpoint.

 Tentsmuir near St Andrews